AdobeDocs/analytics.en/help/components/c-alerts/alert-manager.md

 ## Troubleshoot an alert

 When troubleshooting an issue with an alert, provide the JID (Job Instance ID) number to Adobe Support.
-The JID number is located at the bottom of the alert email notification you receive.
+The JID number is located at the bottom of the alert email notification that you receive.

 ![Alert email](assets/alerts-email.PNG)